The Arnolfini Portrait by Jan van Eyck

 The Arnolfini Portrait is iconographic in style.
 At its surface the painting can be viewed as a domestic scene in Flanders during the fifteenth century, a simple room with its contents and some personal items belonging to the two people in the room.

-But almost all of the content is placed and presented for the viewer to go beyond first impressions and enter into the mystery created by the artist.
+But most of the content is placed and presented for the viewer to go beyond first impressions and enter into the mystery created by the artist.
 The objects are signposts, bookmarks in a narrative designed to lead the viewer to consider several themes woven by Van Eyck.

 Just as the painting is formed by applying layers of colour with resulting levels of transparency and vividness, so Van Eyck employs a similar technique for unfurling his creative narrative.
 His method of placing objects is precise and deliberate, and the ‘hidden’ meaning sometimes obvious, other times not so apparent or even visible.